syntheticlol/PyPI-Import-PoC/README.md

 # Import Exec Demo

 This repository contains a **proof-of-concept (PoC)** Python package that demonstrates how importing a module can be abused to trigger code execution.

 ⚠️ **Disclaimer**:
 This project is for **educational and security research purposes only**.
 It does **not** contain harmful code.
 Do not use the techniques shown here for malicious purposes.

 ---

-##  Background
+## 🔍 Background

-- In older versions of Python packaging, there were `preinstall` and `postinstall` hooks that could be used to run code during installation.
+- In older versions of Python packaging, there were `preinstall` and `postinstall` hooks that could run code during installation.
-- These were removed in newer versions for **security reasons**, since attackers abused them for supply chain attacks.
+- These were removed in newer versions for **security reasons**, since attackers abused them.
-- While those hooks are gone, import-time execution is still possible using normal Python mechanisms (e.g., `__init__.py` or function wrappers).

-This project demonstrates the *concept* safely so developers understand the risk.
+- Import-time execution, however, is just how Python works — any code in `__init__.py` or top-level module scope will run on import.

+👉 **Important:** This is *not a vulnerability in Python itself*.
+It’s normal behavior that can be abused if a developer installs an untrusted package.

 ---

-##  Example (Safe Demonstration)
+## 📖 Example (Safe Demonstration)

 ```python
 import colorlib21